 Palawan is also home to amazing places such as El Nido, Coron Island, and Honda Bay.
 But, perhaps most impressive of all is the underground river that is part of the Puerto Princesa Subterranean River National Park.

-Although the official name is the Puerto Princesa Subterranean river, it is actually located 2 hours away near Sabang beach.
-Palawan is a must visit in my eyes if you go backpacking in the Philippines, and this is one place you cannot leave Palawan without seeing.
+Although the official name is the Puerto Princesa Subterranean River, it is actually located 2 hours away near Sabang beach.

 The Puerto Princesa Subterranean River is located on the island of Palawan.
 Despite being named after the capital city of Palawan, the river is actually 80km (50 miles) north of the city.
 It is recognised as a UNESCO World Heritage Site and has been part of the Puerto Princesa National Park since 1992.